ArcaneNibble/cnoidal/format_notes.md

 As in LXT files, it is possible to store uncompressed data instead of glib compressed data as long as it does not start with glib magic bytes (0x1F 0x8B).

-TODO CHECK THIS Alias facilities must all be listed at the end after all of the non-alias facilities (or else what happens?
-TODO)
+Alias facilities must all be listed at the end after all of the non-alias facilities (or else the non-alias facilities after the first alias facility will not have any data read).

 ### Blocks